veepee-oss/Vp.FSharp.Sql.PostgreSql/README.md

 ### 🏗️ Command Construction

-We are obviously going to talk about how to build PostgreSQL commands.
+We are obviously going to talk about how to build `NpgsqlCommand` definitions.

 📝 Note: the meaning of the word "update" below has to be put in a F# perspective, i.e. **immutable** update, as in the update returns a new updated and immutable instance.